 Let's disentangle and list the questions surrounding school location.

-First, a small detour away from school site selection as such into how many school buildings there should be.
+First, we take a small detour away from school site selection as such into how many school buildings there should be.
 Here are some pertinent facts.

 1. Large schools are an issue, both in terms of land used and students attending.
 In 2003, the U.S. Environmental Protection Agency (EPA) sponsored research that showed that 27 states required a minimum school campus size.